open-component-model/ocm/docs/reference/ocm_attributes.md

 - <code>github.com/mandelsoft/ocm/keeplocalblob</code> [<code>keeplocalblob</code>]: *bool*

-  Keep local blobs when importing OCI artefacts to OCI registries from <code>localBlob</code>
+  Keep local blobs when importing OCI artifacts to OCI registries from <code>localBlob</code>
   access methods.
-By default they will be expanded to OCI artefacts with the access method <code>ociRegistry</code>.
+By default they will be expanded to OCI artifacts with the access method <code>ociRegistry</code>.
 If this option is set to true, they will be stored as local blobs, also.
 The access method will still be <code>localBlob</code> but with a nested
   <code>ociRegistry</code> access method for describing the global access.

 - <code>github.com/mandelsoft/ocm/ociuploadrepo</code> [<code>ociuploadrepo</code>]: *oci base repository ref*

-  Upload local OCI artefact blobs to a dedicated repository.
+  Upload local OCI artifact blobs to a dedicated repository.

 - <code>github.com/mandelsoft/ocm/plugindir</code> [<code>plugindir</code>]: *plugin directory*